G3viz/g3viz/README.md

 #### Note:

-+ The color scheme for Pfam domains are set to _darjeeling2_ in this example.
++ The color scheme of Pfam protein domains is _darjeeling2_ in this example.
 + Total 35 color schemes are supported.
 For all color schemes supported by the package, check this [demo_1](https://bl.ocks.org/phoeguo/raw/2868503a074a6441b5ae6d987f150d48/) or
 [demo_2](https://bl.ocks.org/phoeguo/raw/de79b9ce9bda958173af9891ab7aec93/).